fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 `http.request.header.user_agent` (note the `snake_case`!).
 The values of these labels are described by [OpenTelemetry semantic conventions for HTTP spans][otel-conventions].
-The only exception is the `http.host` attribute, which is equal to the Host/Authority header.
-This is thus similar to the `net.peer.name` OTel attribute.
+The only exception is the `http.host` attribute, which is equal to the host or authority header.
+This is similar to the `net.peer.name` OTel attribute.

 ### Baggage {#baggage}